No matter what your circumstances are, hope can be infused through many forms including support, guidance, encouragement and new-found wisdom/insight.

 Hope is necessary for life!
 Without it we will literally end up perishing.
 It gives us energy, strength, motivation and focus.
 Hopelessness takes away our ability to function, and robs us of joy.
 Hope is an anchor; it renews the body, soul and spirit.
 If you have lost your hope, know that finding hope again is possible!

 Beth Murray is the Founder of Fresh Hope Counselling.
-Beth is a Registered Psychologist in the Province of Alberta and offers over eighteen years of counselling experience.
+Beth is a Registered Psychologist in the Province of Alberta and offers over twenty three years of counselling experience.
 She is also a trained and experienced Level II EMDR therapist, Eating Disorders Specialist and trained facilitator for “Health At Every Size” (HAES).
-She has recently finished training as a Certified Clinical Trauma Professional with the International Association of Trauma Professionals.
-In the fall she will be completing her final coursework in her post-graduate certificate in Chronic Pain Management.
+She received training as a Certified Clinical Trauma Professional with the International Association of Trauma Professionals.
+She has successfully completed her post-graduate certificate in Chronic Pain Management from the University of Alberta Rehabilitation Medicine Faculty (PgCPain) in 2018.
 Beth is constantly learning and stays current with advances in the field of counselling and psychology.
 As a Registered Psychologist and former accredited member of the clergy, Beth has a wealth of clinical, pastoral and personal experience in mediating grace and hope to her clients.

 Beth has several years experience working as a Primary Therapist at an Inpatient Eating Disorders’ Treatment Facility, as well as many years in outpatient settings.
 She specializes in eating disorders, mood disorders including depression & anxiety, trauma recovery, grief, EMDR, spiritual issues, self-esteem/worth, dealing with chronic pain, communication skills, breaking down perfectionism, managing life’s transitions, and training in new skills (CBT Cognitive Behavioural Therapy and DBT Dialectical Behavioural Therapy).
 She also works with highly sensitive people in learning how to manage their sensitivity rather than trying to detach from it.

-Beth is a highly skilled and relational therapist and counsellor.
-Her clients feel supported as they work through their struggles.
+Beth is a highly skilled and relational therapist.
+She connects easily with her clients and they feel supported as they work through their struggles.
 She is solution-focused and likes to see her clients experience freedom and healing as quickly and effectively as possible.
 One thing Beth brings to each session is hope; she believes that hope is necessary to life.
 She has a good sense of humour and teaches clients to reframe using humour.
 In her spare time, she teaches at conferences, workshops and in group settings.
-Beth is presently taking a post-graduate certificate in Pain Management through the Rehabilitation Medicine Department of the University of Alberta.

 Licensed Clinical Social Worker and Master’s Level Mental Health Therapist